Learning the basics of a good website design

 For text and heading styles, stick to one or two typefaces and two or three type sizes and colors.
 Be sure to keep link colors in line with the page colors.
 Do not SHOUT!
 Do not use all-caps text for anything other than a heading.

 In order to make reading easier on-screen, columns of text on a website should be narrower than those in a book.
-The use of the Column Divider Widget is vital for these purposes.
+The use of the Columns widget is vital for these purposes.
 Drag the central column margin to resize the column proportions.
 In this example, the right column is wider than the left.
 The bulk of my copy has been inserted in the right column with visual interest added in the left column.